How to Scrape Zillow: Using Code and No Code Approaches

 )

-# Initializing browser and creating new page.
+# Initializing the browser and creating a new page.

 browser = await playwright.firefox.launch(headless=False)